-4.3.2 34-024 System Power Supply.
-This standard INTERDATA Power Supply is used for all power requirements in the Model 8/32 System.
-All three outputs (P5, N15, and P15) are short circuit protected, and regulated to ±1% when normally loaded.
+4.3.2 System Power Supply.
+The standard INTERDATA Power Supply is used for all power requirements in the Model 8/32 System.
+All three outputs (P5, N15, and P15) are short circuit protected, and regulated to +1% when normally loaded.
 P15 and N15 are overvoltage protected.
+On the 34-033 Power supply, P5 is also overvoltage protected.